-Northern caribou: a world-class natural phenomenon
+Migrating caribou: a world-class natural phenomenon

-Before the end of the 1800s, great herds of caribou roamed Northern Québec.
-Aboriginals from the Labrador Sea to Hudson Bay successfully hunted the animal for food.
-However, between 1890 and 1910, owing to some unknown and unexplained phenomenon, the great herds disappeared.
-Several Aboriginal groups lacked food.
-Caribou populations remained extremely low for several decades.
-Some biologists even suggested that a small number of specimens be caught and reared in captivity to ensure the survival of the species.
+Prior to the end of the 1800s, the large caribou herds could be observed throughout north of Québec.
+The Aboriginal peoples, from the Labrador Sea to Hudson Bay, successfully hunted caribou for food.
+However, the caribou almost disappeared between 1890 and 1910 for reasons that are still unclear.
+As a result, food became scarce for several Aboriginal groups.
+Québec's caribou population remained extremely low for decades.
+Some biologists had even proposed catching and breeding a small number of caribou to ensure this species' survival.
+Today, two large migratory caribou herds roam across north of Québec.